sfmanuel/documentation/Cloudomation function reference.md

 c.end('success', message=joke)
 ```

+Returns:
+The execution object with the execution ID.
+This means that you can chain any function from the [Execution class](#executionclass) directly after the execution of a task.

 Find more examples in the [public flow script library](https://github.com/starflows/library):
 - [Example AWS task](https://github.com/starflows/library/blob/master/Example%20Task%20AWS.py)
 - [Example INPUT task](https://github.com/starflows/library/blob/master/Example%20Task%20INPUT.py)